|

 projectile fragmentation products

-Fragment momentum distributions measured in relativistic heavy ion
+Fragment momentum distributions measured in relativistic heavy-ion

-collisions are typically observed to be gaussian shaped.
-Within the framework of the well-known statistical model
+collisions are typically observed to be Gaussian-shaped.
+Within the framework of the well-known statistical model,

 However, this model is unable to account for the following:

-* The differences in widths associated with nuclides of the same mass;
+The differences in widths associated with nuclides of the same mass;

-* The apparently anomalously small values of s0 observed at lower energies;
+The apparently anomalously small values of s0 observed at lower energies;

-model is developed and adapted in the LISE program.
+model, has been developed and adapted in the LISE program.

-A734 (2004) 536-540
+Nuclear Physics A734 (2004) 536-540 (pdf 0.3 MB)

 Statistical model calculations in heavy ion reactions (PACE)